Friday, November 1, 2024

 Boatwright lost all of his books and papers in the conflagration and a safe in his office was found buried under smoldering debris in the basement.
 Perhaps because of the loss of the documentation of his professional life, the traumatic Christmas fire at Richmond College seems to have lodged in Boatwright’s imagination.
 Even six years after the fire, and with the challenges of establishing the school’s new facilities in Westhampton, Boatwright was still thinking about the old campus.

-A 1905 map from the Library of Virginia’s collection of Richmond insurance maps, showing the eastern side of the Richmond College campus and Ryland Hall squarely in the path of Grace Street.
+Section of the 1905 Sanborn fire insurance map of Richmond from the Library of Congress shows the eastern side of the Richmond College campus and Ryland Hall squarely in the path of Grace Street.

 View looking east from the top of Ryland Hall from the 1906 Richmond College yearbook shows the entrance to the university grounds from the 1000 block of W. Grace Street.